chrisjbillington/hg-export-tool/README.md

 }
 ```

-Note: Due to some line-ending weirdness I am not familiar with, when cloing this
+Note: Due to git checking out files with platform-specific line-endings, when cloning
-repository on Windows, the example mercurial repository appears as having uncommitted
+this repository on Windows, the example mercurial repository appears as having
-changes.
-Revert them before continuing, as mercurial with otherwise refuse to operate on
+uncommitted changes.
+Revert them before continuing, as mercurial with otherwise refuse
-this repository:
+to operate on this repository:
 ```bash
 hg update -C -R example/example.hg
 ```